SciML/Catalyst.jl/docs/src/index.md

-# Catalyst.jl for Reaction Models
+# Catalyst.jl for Reaction Network Modeling

 Catalyst.jl is a symbolic modeling package for analysis and high performance simulation of chemical reaction networks.
 Catalyst defines symbolic